The Hydrant Programme

-Operation Winter Key
+History of Operation Hydrant and Winter Key

-Operation Winter Key was set up by the Metropolitan Police (Met) in Greater London in June 2015 and absorbed earlier Met operations, including Operation Yewtree and Operation Fairbank.
-Allegations referred to the Met by Operation Hydrant are handled by Winter Key.
+In June 2015 Operation Winter Key was set up by the Metropolitan Police (Met), absorbing earlier Met operations including Operation Yewtree and Operation Fairbank.
+Allegations referred to the Met by Operation Hydrant were handled by Winter Key.
 By March 2019 Winter Key had cost £20 million.
+By February 2020, some 7,000 suspects had been identified, with 11,346 allegations of assaults from 9,343 victims.
+Some allegations dated back to the 1940s and all concerned child sexual abuse.